ekos-cyber/SecureShare-app/README.md

-# SecureShare - Enterprise-Grade Encrypted Secret Sharing
+# 🛡️ SecureShare - Security Architecture

-SecureShare is a high-security, end-to-end encrypted platform for sharing sensitive information like passwords, API keys, and private notes.
-It is designed with a "Zero-Knowledge" architecture, meaning the server never sees the raw secret or the master password.
+SecureShare is a high-security, zero-knowledge platform for sharing sensitive information.
+It is designed with a "Privacy by Design" approach, ensuring that even the server hosting the data cannot access the content.

-## 🛡️ Security Architecture
+## 🔐 Core Security Principles

 ### 1. End-to-End Encryption (E2EE)
-- **Client-Side Encryption**: All encryption happens in the browser using the `crypto-js` library.
+All encryption and decryption happen exclusively in the user's browser.
-- **Algorithm**: AES-256.
+- **Algorithm**: AES-256-CBC.
-- **Key Derivation**: SHA-256 based derivation with a unique salt for each secret.
+- **Key Storage**: The unique decryption key is generated on the client and stored in the URL fragment (the part after the `#`).
-- **Zero-Knowledge**: The decryption key is part of the URL fragment (`#`), which is never sent to the server.
+- **Zero-Knowledge**: Per W3C standards, the URL fragment is **never sent to the server**.
+Our infrastructure only sees the encrypted blob, never the key.

-### 2. Brute-Force Protection
+### 2. Strong Key Derivation (KDF)
-- **Burn-on-Fail Policy**: Secrets protected by an access password are permanently deleted after **3 failed attempts**.
-- **Rate Limiting**:
-    - Global protection against DDoS.
-    - Limits on secret creation (100/hour per IP).
-    - Limits on authentication attempts.
+When an optional access password is set, we don't use it directly as a key.
+- **Mechanism**: PBKDF2 (Password-Based Key Derivation Function 2).
+- **Parameters**: 100,000 iterations with SHA-256.
+- **Salt**: Every secret has a unique, cryptographically secure random salt generated on the client.

-### 3. Ephemeral Storage
+### 3. Brute-Force Protection (Burn-on-Fail)
-- **One-Time Links**: Secrets are automatically deleted after a configurable view limit (default: 1).
-- **Remaining Views**: The recipient is informed how many views are left before the secret is destroyed.
+To prevent automated guessing of access passwords:
-- **Auto-Expiration**: Secrets are purged from the database after a set time (1h, 24h, or 7 days).
+- **Limit**: A secret is **permanently deleted** from the database after 3 failed password attempts.
-- **Periodic Cleanup**: A background worker ensures expired data is wiped every 5 minutes.
+- **Rate Limiting**: Strict IP-based and global rate limits are enforced on all API endpoints.

-### 4. Infrastructure Security
+### 4. Hardened Infrastructure
-- **Secure Headers**: Powered by `helmet` (CSP with Nonce, HSTS, XSS protection).
+- **CSP with Nonce**: A strict Content Security Policy prevents Cross-Site Scripting (XSS).
+We use unique nonces for every request, disabling `unsafe-inline` and `unsafe-eval`.
+- **HSTS**: HTTP Strict Transport Security ensures all connections are forced over HTTPS.
-- **Permissions Policy**: Restricts browser features (camera, microphone, etc.).
+- **Permissions Policy**: Disables all unnecessary browser features (camera, microphone, geolocation) to reduce the attack surface.
-- **Input Validation**: Strict schema validation using `zod`.
-- **Proxy Trust**: Configured to work securely behind reverse proxies (Nginx, Traefik, Cloudflare).
-- **Hardening**: It is recommended to set filesystem permissions for the database file to `600` and ensure the server runs under a non-privileged user.
+- **Opaque Errors**: The API returns identical 404 errors for non-existent, expired, or already burned secrets to prevent ID enumeration.

 ## 🛡️ Threat Model
 For a detailed analysis of security assumptions and mitigations, see [THREAT_MODEL.md](./THREAT_MODEL.md).